sanaldeha/poemsofamachine/shouldmyheartspeak.md

 # Should My Heart Speak Again

 Should my heart ever speak again,\
-Grind it's cords until they are grain!\
+Grind its cords until they are grain!\
 Dipped in hypocrisy, oblivious to any lie,\
 Charms of life, made out of paper; ever vile.